chiraggude/awesome-laravel/README.md

 *This is a list of well-documented, tested packages that are frequently used in most Laravel projects.
 If you are looking for an exhaustive list of Laravel packages, then check out the Package Repositories mentioned above.*

 ##### Developer Tools
 * [Generators](https://github.com/JeffreyWay/Laravel-4-Generators) - Defacto code generator for Laravel
+* [Elixr](https://github.com/laravel/elixir) - Node(NPM) package to run Gulp tasks that watch files, run tests, minify CSS, concatenate scripts etc.
 * [Blacksmith](https://github.com/Indatus/blacksmith) - Flexible code generation tool
 * [IDE Helper](https://github.com/barryvdh/laravel-ide-helper) - Generates a helper file for IDE auto-completion